apache/metron/metron-platform/metron-management/README.md

   * Description: Remove stellar threat triage rule(s).
   * Input:
     * sensorConfig - Sensor config to add transformation to.
-    * stellarTransforms - A list of stellar rules to remove
+    * rules - A list of stellar rules or rule names to remove
   * Returns: The String representation of the enrichment config
 * `THREAT_TRIAGE_SET_AGGREGATOR`
   * Description: Set the threat triage aggregator.